SamStudio8/adventofcode/2022/README.md

 ## Day 6: Comms
 - Solved this the way I would have in Python but it feels a bit less elegant that the equivalent
 - Easily my fastest and most succinct solve so far
+- Used `std::env::args` to read my first argument from the CLI!

 ## Day 7: File system
 - Immediately decided I wasn't doing a tree